freeCodeCamp/i18n-curriculum/curriculum/challenges/swahili/blocks/learn-how-to-use-adjectives-in-conversations/68249d79d4ddca45eff7fafd.md

 # --explanation--

-Jessica says she will `put all this information into a report` and `talk about it with the team tomorrow`.
-This shows she plans to organize the details and have a discussion with her team.
+Jessica anasema atakuwa `put all this information into a report` na `talk about it with the team tomorrow`.
+Hii inaonyesha anapanga kupanga maelezo na kuzungumza na timu yake.

-She also says the feedback `should help`, meaning it will guide their next steps.
+Anasema pia maoni `should help`, ikimaanisha yatasaidia kuelekeza hatua zao zinazofuata.

 # --scene--